Notifications#

 you will receive only specification state changes for the given property id and camera.

-You can enable both property value and specification change notifications, with two calls the method - one for each type.
-They can exist independently from each other.
+You can enable both property value and specification change notifications by making two calls to the method—one for each type.
+They can exist independently of each other.

 Similarly, you disable specification changes by calling DisableNotification